Yurlungur/kuibit/examples/README.md

   a function of time.
 - `plot_constraints`, plot the absolute value of the violation of the constraints over time.
-- `plot_psi4`, plot Psi4 as measured at a given distance and a given multipolar decomposition.
+- `plot_psi4_lm`, plot Psi4 as measured at a given distance and a given multipolar decomposition.
-- `plot_strain`, plot the strain as measured at a given distance and a given multipolar decomposition.
+- `plot_strain_lm`, plot the strain as measured at a given distance and a given multipolar decomposition.
 - `plot_phsical_time_per_hour`, plot the computational speed as measured by Carpet's `physical_time_per_hour`.